 And Jennifer Lawrence is outstanding: The film's considerable success hinges on Lawrence's astonishing performance, says Lisa Schwarzbaum at Entertainment Weekly.
 Though the wardrobe and makeup crews help her nail the way tomboy Katniss morphs into a warring swan, credit Lawrence for creating a "strong, self-possessed" heroine.
 She's engrossing in her many silent, introspective scenes, and attacks the battle sequences with athletic confidence.
 The actress is "as impressive a Hollywood incarnation of Katniss as one could ever imagine."
+"The Hunger Games"

 But the movie plays it too safe: With its provocative social commentary and terrifying action passages, Collins' novel was "bold, daring entertainment," says Rene Rodriguez at The Miami Herald.
 The film, however, is merely "pajama-party fodder."
 While the Harry Potter movies truly brought J.K.
 Rowling's words to life, this unimaginative, short-on-vision adaptation is nothing but "a way to cash in on the novel."
 As science-fiction, it's bland; as an action piece, it's generic; as a blockbuster, it's "technically adequate but devoid of any wit or insight."
 "The Hunger Games"